besttime-app/BestTime-Documentation/source/includes/_queryendpointsvenuessearch.md

 - **count_live** `int`
  Number of venues with live foot-traffic data.
 - **count_failed** `int`
  Number of failed venues that resulted in errors.
-This number is not including venues without forecast data.
+This number does not include venues without forecast data.
 - **job_finished** `bool`
  Boolean indicating if the Venue Search has been completed. `true` or `false`.
 - **collection_id** `string`